 Badlands has the best deals on Paintballs in Canada!
-Spend $199 or more on paint in any combination and receive FREE shipping.
+Spend $150 or more on paint in any combination and receive FREE shipping.
 Shop at a Badlands store and SAVE on paintballs!
-Our stores sell paintballs for less than our website - visit us today and SAVE up to 25%!* *some brands excluded
+Our stores sell paintballs for less than our website - visit us today and SAVE!

 G.I.
 SPORTZ was founded by a group of Professional Paintball Players and Business Owners with the goal of delivering the Player, Dealer and Field Owner the most innovative products designed to improve the level of performance, quality and overall playing experience surpassing all other Brands and Manufacturers in the history of the game we all love!
 Our Staff use their extensive playing experience and business knowledge to create innovative new products evolving and elevating the game to new heights.

 Empire Paintball is the worldwide leader in the manufacturing and distribution of paintball sporting goods.
 Dedicated to quality, craftsmanship, and customer service, Empire Paintball embodies the sport of Paintball.
 Life, Function, Style.
 This defines Empire Paintball.